Economy of Mexico: Securities market

-Since 2014 it is part of the Mercado Integrado Latinoamericano, as part of a unified bag of The Pacific Alliance.
+Since 2014, it has been part of the Mercado Integrado Latinoamericano, as part of a unified bag of the Pacific Alliance.

-The Indice de Precios y Cotizaciones (IPC, the general equities index) is the benchmark stock index on the Bolsa.
-In 2005 the IPC surged 37.8%, to 17,802.71 from 12,917.88, backed by a stronger Mexican economy and lower interest rates.
-It continued its steep rise through the beginning of 2006, reaching 19,272.63 points at end-March 2006.
-The stockmarket also posted a record low vacancy rate, according to the central bank.
-Local stockmarket capitalisation totalled US$236bn at end-2005, up from US$170 bn at end-2004.
-As of March 2006 there were 135 listed companies, down from 153 a year earlier.
+The Indice de Precios y Cotizaciones (IPC) is the benchmark stock index on the Bolsa.
+In 2005, the IPC surged 37.8%, to 17,802.71 from 12,917.88, backed by a stronger Mexican economy and lower interest rates.
+It continued its steep rise through the beginning of 2006, reaching 19,272.63 points at the end of March 2006.
+The stock market also posted a record-low vacancy rate, according to the central bank.
+Local stock market capitalization totaled US$236bn at end-2005, up from US$170bn at end-2004.
+As of March 2006, there were 135 listed companies, down from 153 a year earlier.
 Only a handful of the listed companies are foreign.
 Most are from Mexico City or Monterrey; companies from these two cities compose 67% of the total listed companies.

-The IPC consists of a sample of 35 shares weighted according to their market capitalisation.
-The largest companies include America Telecom, the holding company that manages Latin America's largest mobile company, América Móvil; Telmex, Mexico's largest telephone company; Grupo Bimbo, world's biggest baker; and Wal-Mart de México, a subsidiary of the US retail company.
-The makeup of the IPC is adjusted every six months, with selection aimed at including the most liquid shares in terms of value, volume and number of trades.
+The IPC comprises a sample of 35 shares, weighted by market capitalization.
+The largest companies include America Telecom, the holding company that manages Latin America's largest mobile company, América Móvil; Telmex, Mexico's largest telephone company; Grupo Bimbo, the world's biggest baker; and Wal-Mart de México, a subsidiary of the US retail company.
+The makeup of the IPC is adjusted every six months, with selection aimed at including the most liquid shares by value, volume, and number of trades.

 Mexico's stock market is closely linked to developments in the US.
 Thus, volatility in the New York and Nasdaq stock exchanges, as well as interest-rate changes and economic expectations in the US, can steer the performance of Mexican equities.
-This is both because of Mexico's economic dependence on the US and the high volume of trading in Mexican equities through American Depositary Receipts (ADRs).
-Currently, the decline in the value of the dollar is making non-US markets, including Mexico's, more attractive.
+This is due both to Mexico's economic dependence on the US and to the high volume of trading in Mexican equities through American Depositary Receipts (ADRs).
+Currently, the decline in the dollar's value is making non-US markets, including Mexico's, more attractive.

 Despite the recent gains, investors remain wary of making placements in second-tier initial public offerings (IPOs).
 Purchasers of new issues were disappointed after prices fell in numerous medium-sized companies that made offerings in 1996 and 1997.
-IPO activity in Mexico remains tepid and the market for second-tier IPOs is barely visible.
+IPO activity in Mexico remains tepid, and the market for second-tier IPOs is barely visible.
 There were three IPOs in 2005.